MinervaRose/Deep-Learning-Nanodegree-Projects/README.md

 Some of the projects in the present repository were done in the Udacity workspace, some in Google Colab, and the implementation of the sentiment analysis model was carried out in AWS Sagemaker.

-**Students are responsible for their own work.
-Do not submit my projects as your own as part of a course or you will be at risk of getting expelled for plagiarism**
+:space_invader:**Students are responsible for their own work.
+Do not submit my projects as your own as part of a course or you will be at risk of getting expelled for plagiarism.**:space_invader: